Jaseph12321/next-channel/README.md

 1. Fork/clone this repository.
 2. Create a .env.local file in the root directory to store environment keys
 3. Push your code to Github
-4. Login to cercel .com and import your GitHub repo
+4. Login to vercel .com and import your GitHub repo
 5. During setup:
 Select Next.js as the framework.